tharakkrishnan/ImageSearch/README.md

 - By keeping track of the maximum score we can obtain the best match in the universe for the modified image.

 ### Results
-#### Initial run with SIFT and Brute force with K-nearest neighbor set to 2 gave us a recognition accuracy of 88%
+#### Initial run with SIFT and Brute force with K-nearest neighbor (set to 2 neighbors) gave us a recognition accuracy of 88%

 ### Future implementations for robustness and speed